 This works because of the way cartridges are designed.
 The laser toner cartridge itself is a receptacle for toner.
 If a remanufacturer rigorously cleans, dries, and refits the cartridge while replacing the toner inside, the end result is a usable laser toner cartridge created at a fraction of the cost the original manufacturer would charge for a new replacement.

 It takes almost one gallon of oil to create a new laser toner cartridge.
-The remanufacturing processes vastly reduces the environmental footprint of creating toner cartridges and passes those savings on to the customer.
+The remanufacturing processes vastly reduces the environmental footprint of creating toner cartridges and pass those savings on to the customer.

 Toner Recycling: What Gets Reused